mlp1769/PLC-Group-11/out/production/PLC-Group-11/README.md

 ## tokenizer

-To test the the tokenizer run JottTokenizerTester.java
+To test the tokenizer run JottTokenizerTester.java

 ## Parser

-To test the the parser run JottParserTester.java
+To test the parser run JottParserTester.java

+## Main

+To validate a Jott program, place the test file name as a commandline arguement for Jott.java.